Watch out, Liverpool! In Martial, Greenwood & Rashford Man Utd have a lethal front three too | Goal.com

 Against Bournemouth, Solskjaer named an unchanged side for the third consecutive Premier League game – the last time United did that was in November 2006 – and it was clear to see why his line-up is so settled.

-On an afternoon where numerous club records were rewritten, with United scoring five at Old Trafford for the first time since Sir Alex Ferguson retired, they produced the kind of lethal attacking display that warranted comparison with any of the league's finest strikeforces.
+On an afternoon when numerous club records were rewritten, with United scoring five at Old Trafford for the first time since Sir Alex Ferguson retired, they produced the kind of lethal attacking display that warranted comparison with any of the league's finest strike-forces.

 Indeed, Rashford, Martial and Greenwood now have 55 goals between them in all competitions.
 For context, Liverpool’s formidable front line of Mohamed Salah, Roberto Firmino and Sadio Mane have 51.